Bluedot-Innovation/documentation/docs/integrations/Rezolve AI.md

 1. **Log in to Canvas**

-    Sign in to your Bluedot Canvas dashboard using your admin credentials.
+    Sign in to your Rezolve Canvas dashboard using your admin credentials.

 2. **Navigate to Integrations**